menu iconknow your dna logosearch icon

 • Small-scale chromosomal changes

-• Certain genetic conditions like cystic fibrosis, Tay-Sachs disease, sickle cell disease, and dwarfism10
+• Certain genetic conditions and hereditary diseases, like cystic fibrosis, Tay-Sachs disease, sickle cell disease, and dwarfism

 • Complex aberrations or chromosomal changes that involve at least two chromosomes